browniecode93/parse-html-to-json/README.md

 # parse-html-to-json
-This script will read all the html file in `data` directory and create a json in this format and save the result on result.json on the same directory.
+This script will read all the html file from `lot-parser/data` directory and create a json in this format and save the result on result.json on the same directory.
 ```
 [
   {